Hikes and Walks in Whangarei

 9. Mt Aubrey and the Reotahi Coastal Walkway (2h30min Loop)

 Another amazing walk at Whangarei Heads that incorporated both mountain climbs and coastal views are the walks at Reotahi.
 A loop walk links up a climb up Mt Aubrey and down again, then follows the coastline with views out to the Reotahi Marine Reserve.
 The Mt Aubrey walk takes about 2 hours to complete, while the Reotahi Coastal Walkway takes about 30 minutes one-way.

 Location: Whangarei Heads.
 The Mt Aubrey Walk can be started from either Tiller Park on Reotahi Road or from the car park at the end of Bay View Road at Munroy Bay.
 The Reotahi Walkway goes between the car park at the end of Bay View Road at Munroy Bay and the car park at the end of Beach Road.

 10. Busby Head Track (2 Hours Loop)

-Another stunning at Whangarei Heads is a 3km loop past a World War 2 gun emplacement, coastal forest and to the secluded Smugglers Bay.
+Another stunning at Whangarei Heads is a 3km (2-mile) loop past a World War 2 gun emplacement, coastal forest and to the secluded Smugglers Bay.
 Alternatively, there is a 20-minute track over farmland to Smugglers Bay.

 Location: Whangarei Heads.
 Start from the Urquharts Bay car park off Urquharts Bay Road at the end of the Whangarei Heads Road.